10 reasons to study Life Sciences at Warwick:

 Warwick Graduates are Highly-skilled and Employable

 Our students gain sophisticated laboratory, numeracy, literacy and organisational skills, which are sought after by a range of employers.
-Warwick is the forth most targeted University nationally by the UK's top graduate employers (The Graduate Market in 2019, High Flier).
-The Government's 2017 & 2018 Longitudinal Education Outcomes (LEO) show that Warwick's Life Sciences graduates are ranked in the top 10 in the UK for high earnings five years after their graduation.
+85% of Life Sciences 2020-21 graduates found graduate-level job or further study within 15 months after graduation (Graduate Outcomes Survey 2023).
+The Government's 2018 Longitudinal Education Outcomes (LEO) show that Warwick's Life Sciences graduates are ranked in the top 10 in the UK for high earnings five years after their graduation.

 Our four-year Master's (MBio) courses give you the opportunity to spend a year undertaking research in an industry setting or at Warwick.
 Recent industrial placements have included GlaxoSmithKline, Syngenta, AstraZeneca and Public Health England.